mconf/mconf-aggr/tests/black-box/README.md

 - -b/--between: how many milliseconds between requests.
 - -e/--ever: run forever.
 Use ```CTRL+C``` to stop requests.
 - -h: to get more information about the script.
 - -r/--randomize: it will randomize meeting's configuration.
-If not set, it'll use *config.cfg*.
-Also, if there isn't a *config.cfg*, it will be random anyway.
+If not set, it'll use *config.json*.
+Also, if there isn't a *config.json*, it will be random anyway.
 - -s/--simultaneously: how many threads running simultaneously.
 - -t/--times: how many meetings will be generated and sent to aggregator. ```--times=1``` will send only one meeting.